 WordPress Comments Pagination Guide

-That’s it. all done.
-Now go to your posts that have a lot of comments and see the comments pagination working on your WordPress site, you will see that instead of showing all comments it shows comments on different pages.
 Your theme will determine the paginating style.
-Paginating comments can be a good idea only if you are getting a huge number of comments.
+Paginating comments can be a good idea only if you are getting a considerable number of comments.
 Otherwise, you needn’t worry about paginating.

 To Paginate or Not

-Paginating comments is probably only a good idea if you set the number relatively high.
-You probably wouldn’t want to set the number at 5 as I did in my example.
-But if you set it at 25 or more, then even if you don’t normally get a lot of comments, you’ll be all set if a post does happen to generate more discussion than normal.
+Paginating comments is probably only good if you set the number relatively high.
+You probably wouldn’t want to set the number at five as I did in my example.
+But if you put it at 25 or more, then even if you don’t usually get a lot of comments, you’ll be all set if a post does happen to generate more discussion than usual.